-Commercials and newspaper ads are becoming a thing of the past.
-In this day and age, there are always new ways to improve your advertising game, with one of the most effective new trends being influencer marketing.
+Commercials and newspaper ads are a thing of the past.
+Today, there’s always new ways to improve your advertising game.
+One of the most effective new trends being influencer marketing.

-Influencer marketing is a way for people of a specific audience to see the familiar face of someone they know and trust, and connect it to your business or product.
+Influencer marketing is a way for a specific audience to see a familiar face they know and trust backing your business or product.
 This builds a good reputation for your brand and is very beneficial in the social media world.
 A little research will show that influencers and nonprofits work well together.

 Choosing an Influencer

 When choosing the type of influencer to represent your nonprofit or brand, it is important to focus on finding an influencer with a targeted audience.

 While celebrities who have thousands or even millions of followers would most certainly help spread the word, there are many benefits of finding a smaller influencer, or micro-influencer, with an engaged, highly active following.
 Their goal isn’t fame or fortune, but rather to make quality content for their followers to understand and relate to.
 The relationship between influencers and nonprofits is mutually beneficial — quality content for them, and new followers for you!

-The audience that follows these micro-influencers is also usually very passionate about the area of content that they follow.
-This can be very beneficial in creating awareness around a certain cause, which can then grow throughout different realms and crowds in the social media world — also known as “going viral.”
+The audience that follows these micro-influencers is also passionate about the area of content that they follow.
+This can be very beneficial in creating awareness around a certain cause.
+That awareness can grow throughout different crowds in the social media world — also known as “going viral.”

-Building a relationship with a micro-influencer can be beneficial to your nonprofit and to the micro-influencer as well!
-Since their followers are very active, micro-influencers tend to put out content that they pour their heart and soul into, which builds up the trust factor for their audience.
+A relationship between your nonprofit and a micro-influencer can be mutually beneficial!
+Since their followers are very active, micro-influencers tend to put out content that they pour their heart and soul into.
+That builds up the trust factor for their audience.